RishavThakur122/Tin-Dog-single-page-website-/README.md

 # blog-site-non-reponsive-
-Here is the my blog site not responsive as this was my first project using HTML5,CSS.
+Here is the Single page website Using HTML5,CSS only.